BotYue/ELE-231-LTSpice-26Fa-SU/Chapter 1 Homework/README.md

 | [5.
 Work Statement](problem-5-work-statement.md) | Confirm each group member's contribution | 3 | Signed statement per member |
 | **Total** | | **20** | |

-Each problem's page has a ** Required in your answer**.
-These instruct the details of exactly what to submit.
+Each problem's page has a "**:orange: Required in your homework answer**" at the end.
+These instruct the details of exactly what to include in your submission.